Pineapplecake/java-random-reverser/README.md

-# java-random-reverser
+# Java Random Reverser
-A tool written in SageMath to determine a java.util.Random object's internal seed
+This is a tool to determine the internal seed of a `java.util.Random` object from a sequence of `nextInt(int bound)` calls.
+This follows the approach described by [Matthew Bolan](https://www.youtube.com/channel/UCB4XuRBJZBOpnoJSWekMohw) of using a change of basis on the lattice formed by plotting consecutive seeds of `java.util.Random` to simplify the task of finding candidate seeds to finding integer points lying between minimum and maximum coordinates.